 What is Analytics?

-According to Wikipedia, Analytics is the discovery, interpretation, and communication of meaningful patterns in data; and the process of applying those patterns towards effective decision making.
+According to Wikipedia, Analytics is the discovery, interpretation, and communication of meaningful patterns in data; and applying those patterns towards effective decision making.

 In our world, the C-suite uses data sets and metrics to answer specific, industry-related questions.
 Analytics can answer business questions like: